 Used Residential Property – GST is payable on the sale of real property unless an exemption applies.
 The main exemption occurs if the property has been previously occupied as a residence.
 This exemption is usually referred to as the exemption for the sale of used residential property.

 New or Substantially Renovated Home – GST may be payable on residential property if you are buying a new house or a substantially renovated home (made new).
-It is, therefore, important for the Buyer to make inquiries from the Seller to When is GST payable when purchasing real estatedetermine if GST is payable.
+It is, therefore, important for the Buyer to make inquiries from the Seller to determine if GST is payable.

 In certain circumstances, a Buyer may recover some of the GST paid on a new or substantially renovated home.
 A qualifying home includes mobile homes (including modular home).
 You may be eligible if you are buying the home for use as your (or your relations) primary residence.
 In addition, the purchase price of the lands and buildings cannot be more than $350,000.
 If the purchase price of the lands and buildings exceed $350,000 but is less than $450,00 you may still qualify for a partial rebate.
 There is no eligible rebate if the purchase price is $450,000 or higher.